OpenStruct/goeasycli/README.md

 <details>
 <summary>seeds.go</summary>

-> It contains the seed logic to populate the database with sample user.
+It contains the seed logic to populate the database with sample user.
-> You can comment out the seed logic if you don't want to populate the database with sample data.
+You can comment out the seed logic to avoid populating the database with sample data.

 </details>

 ### templates

 The `templates` folder contains the template files for the project.
 The template files define the HTML templates used in the project.
-Sometimes, you may need to render HTML templates, or send emails with HTML content.
+Sometimes, you may need to render HTML templates or send emails with HTML content.
 In such cases, you can use the template files in this folder.

 ### utils